rheber/gloss/README.md

 * `cargo run -- -f wordfile.txt` will look up each word in wordfile.txt, which is assumed to have one word per line.

+* `cargo run -- -r foo` will erase any data stored for the word "foo".